King's Observatory: Testing timepiece movements

 In the early 1850s, the facility began performing a role in assessing and rating barometers, thermometers, chronometers, watches, sextants and other scientific instruments for accuracy; this duty was transferred to the National Physical Laboratory in 1910.
 An instrument which passed the tests was awarded a "Kew Certificate", a hallmark of excellence.

 As marine navigation adopted the use of mechanical timepieces, their accuracy became more important.
 The need for precision resulted in the development of a testing regime involving various astronomical observatories.
-In Europe, the observatories at Neuchatel, Geneva, Besancon and Kew were examples of prominent observatories that tested timepiece movements for accuracy.
+In Europe, Neuchâtel Observatory, Geneva Observatory, Besançon Astronomical Observatory and Kew were examples of prominent observatories that tested timepiece movements for accuracy.
 The testing process lasted for many days, typically 45.
 Each movement was tested in five positions and two temperatures, in ten series of four or five days each.
 The tolerances for error were much finer than any other standard, including the modern COSC standard.
 Movements that passed the stringent tests were issued a certification from the observatory called a Bulletin de Marche, signed by the directeur of the observatory.
 The Bulletin de Marche stated the testing criteria and the actual performance of the movement.
 A movement with a Bulletin de Marche from an observatory became known as an Observatory Chronometer, and was issued a chronometer reference number by the observatory.

 The role of the observatories in assessing the accuracy of mechanical timepieces was instrumental in driving the mechanical watchmaking industry toward higher and higher levels of accuracy.
 As a result, modern high quality mechanical watch movements have an extremely high degree of accuracy.
 However, no mechanical movement could ultimately compare to the accuracy of a quartz movement.
 Accordingly, such chronometer certification ceased in the late 1960s and early 1970s with the advent of the quartz watch movement.

 Later use

 In 1981 the facility was returned to the Crown Estate Commissioners and reverted to its original name, "King’s Observatory".
 In 1985 the observatory was refurbished and transformed into commercial offices; new brick buildings were added.
 From 1986 to 2011 it was used by Autoglass (now Belron) as their UK head office.
 Since 1989 the lease has been held by Robbie Brothers of Kew Holdings Limited.

-In 1999, landscape architect Kim Wilkie was commissioned to prepare a master plan linking the observatory's Grade I landscape to Kew Gardens, Syon Park and Richmond.
-These proposals were accepted by Kew Holdings Limited.
 In 2014 Richmond upon Thames London Borough Council granted planning permission for the observatory to be used as a private single family dwelling.
-All auxiliary buildings have been demolished.